Arun Valley line: Horsham–Pulborough

 The Midhurst Railways line from Horsham to Pulborough, Petworth and Midhurst was opened on 10 October 1859.
 The section from Hardham Junction to Midhurst was closed between 1964 and 1966.
 The Steyning Line from Horsham to Shoreham by Sea was opened on 1 July 1861 branching off at Itchingfield Junction south of Horsham.
 It closed in 1966.
+The line from Christs Hospital to Guildford opened in 1865 and closed in 1965.

 Pulborough–Arundel

 The line between Hardham Junction south of Pulborough, and Arundel Junction on the coast line via Arundel was finally opened on 3 August 1863 creating a through route to Portsmouth.

 Originally, the main LB&SCR route from London to Portsmouth used the Portsmouth line to reach Horsham.
 However, with the increase in demand at Gatwick Airport, the mainline services were re-routed in 1978 to serve the airport and then travel via Three Bridges.

 Electrification

 The line was electrified using the (750 V DC third rail) system by the Southern Railway in 1938 as part of the proposals to electrify the lines from London to Portsmouth.
 This originally only covered the section from Horsham to Littlehampton and Barnham, as the main line was the line through Dorking and Sutton, as opposed to the line to Three Bridges, but plans were extended to electrify the "branch" as well in the same year.

 Electric services were provided by electric multiple units.
 For most of the rest of the twentieth century, an hourly express service was provided which joined/divided at Barnham, with 4 or 8 coaches continuing to Bognor and 4 to Portsmouth Harbour.
 This called at Arundel, Pulborough and latterly Billingshurst, going via Sutton and Dorking.
 An all-stations stopping service also ran hourly via Crawley to Bognor Regis, usually via Littlehampton.